TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 ### Mobile Data

-currently not working - seems to work on unlocked models, but not carrier-locked models, like Metro by T-Mobile.
-Plus, on unlocked models, mobile data disconnects when a call is ongoing
+works - confirmed to work on at least Metro by T-Mobile on AOSP Pie v115 and up

 ### Bluetooth

-currently not working - a file on the device's vendor that the GSI requires is not available, preventing Bluetooth media audio from working.
-Bluetooth calls, on the other hand, works fine
+partially - Media audio is confirmed to be a bit choppy.
+Call audio, on the other hand, works fine

+### Mobile Hotspot

+works

 ## RIL